njsfield/mysite/README.md

 # Description
-A personal website to host a blog, biography, and personal/professional projects
+A personal website to host a biography, a blog, and personal/professional projects.
+Users can view blog posts and filter them by category.
+The owner can log in, edit/create/delete/hide blog and portfolio posts.

 # Technologies
 Node.js